 6. Increase Your Rental’s Energy Efficiency by Upgrading to New Windows

-One property upgrade that can make your rental more energy efficient, as well as increase its aesthetic appeal, is to replace your old windows.
-Old or poor quality windows can, without a doubt, cause higher utility bills for you or your tenants.
+One property upgrade that can make your rental more energy-efficient, as well as increase its aesthetic appeal, is to replace your old windows.
+Old or poor-quality windows can, without a doubt, cause higher utility bills for you or your tenants.
 For example, during the winter, bad windows will allow cold drafts to come in, and heat loss commonly occurs through windows, so this can directly affect the indoor temperature.
 This, in turn, creates a need to run the heater more frequently, resulting in a much higher utility bill.
 The same goes for the Summer months in regards to keeping things cool inside.
-In addition to this, if you opt for double pane windows, your tenants will love you.
-It greatly helps shield the home from outside noise.
+In addition to this, if you opt for double-pane windows, your tenants will love you because it not only keeps the house better insulated, but also greatly helps shield the home from outside noise.

-It’s important to ensure the timing is right on swapping out your windows so you are not spending money on something that’s not needed.
-Here a few signs that it’s time to upgrade:
+It’s important to ensure the timing is right when swapping out your windows so you are not spending money on something that’s not needed.
+Here are a few signs that it’s time to upgrade:

 - Your windows just look shabby and replacing them will increase the overall appeal of the rental property.